 POLS

 POLS

 POLS

 A sufficient number of credit hours to bring the total number of hours to 128, of which 39 must be upper level.

-ALL students are required to complete the following general graduation requirements during their Junior or Senior terms: CAAP
+ALL students are required to complete a collegiate assessment of proficiency during their Junior or Senior terms.